StackExchange/blackbox/README.md

 Passwords are kept in hieradata/blackbox.yaml.gpg, which is decrypted to become hieradata/blackbox.yaml.
 This data can be read by hiera.
 This file is encrypted/decrypted just like any other blackbox file.

 **Key management:**
 The Puppet Masters have GPG keys with no passphrase so that they can decrypt the file unattended.
 That means having root access on a puppet master gives you the ability to find out all our secrets.
-That's ok because if you have root access to the puppet master, you own the world anyway.
+That is ok because if you have root access to the puppet master, you own the world anyway.

 The secret files are encrypted such that any one key on a list of keys can decrypt them.
 That is, when encrypting it is is "encrypted for multiple users".
 Each person that should have acecss to the secrets should have a key and be on the key list.
 There should also be a key for account that deploys new code to the Puppet master.